 Turn Structure

 Each player's turn proceeds through eight phases in strict order.
 You must complete one phase before moving to the next.
-When you declare the end of a phase, opponents may respond with Items before the next phase begins.

 01